 In backing Sens.
 Elizabeth Warren (Mass.) and Amy Klobuchar (Minn.), the Times board wrote, “The incumbent president, Donald Trump, is clear about where he is guiding the Republican Party — white nativism at home and America First unilateralism abroad, brazen corruption, escalating culture wars, a judiciary stacked with ideologues and the veneration of a mythological past where the hierarchy in American society was defined and unchallenged.”

-One link in the online version of the op-ed is to an editorial from October that accused Republicans of protecting Trump politically from the consequences of what the paper considers misconduct — claims which mirror those of House Democrats’ two articles of impeachment.
+One link in the online version of the op-ed is to an from October that accused Republicans of protecting Trump politically from the consequences of what the paper considers misconduct — claims which mirror those of House Democrats’ two articles of impeachment.

 The Times noted that its endorsement is a “break from convention” in that it is supporting two presidential contenders, both women and both of whom are Democrats.